 RESEARCH PROJECT: This course requires a serious 10 page research paper on an approved subject dealing with Nazi Germany.
 This is designed to give you an opportunity to explore any topic of particular interest.
-In the past we have had outstanding student research papers on such topics as "Influence of Sports in Nazi Germany," Nietzsche," "Para 175 against Homosexuality," "Social Engineering," "Holocaust in the U.S. Press," "the Mexican Nazi Party," even "Horse Breeding Under the Nazis."
+In the past we have had outstanding student research papers on such topics as "Influence of Sports in Nazi Germany," Nietzsche," "Para 175 against Homosexuality," "Social Engineering," "Holocaust in the U.S. Press," "Failure of the German Luftwaffe,"

+"the Mexican Nazi Party," "Nazi Roots in Ancient Rome," even "Horse Breeding Under the Nazis."